Public Liability Lawyers in Cairns

 • Whether they accept partial liability for your injury.

-Once the public liability insurer’s response is received, it will generally be necessary for you to be independently medically examined.
-The examination will be by one of our panel doctors to obtain a medico-legal report.
-This details the nature and extent of injuries and the impact of your injuries on your day-to-day work and home life.
+Once you hear back from the public liability insurer, you may have to undergo an independent medical exam.
+One of our panel doctors will conduct the examination to obtain a medico-legal report.
+This details the nature, extent, and the impact your injuries have on your day-to-day work and home life.

-Once both sides have undertaken disclosure and all independent medical-legal reports are obtained, the compensation claim progresses to a compulsory conference.
+After both sides share information and get medical reports, the compensation claim moves to a compulsory conference.

 In circumstances where it is not possible to negotiate a settlement of your claim at the compulsory conference, formal legal proceedings are commenced.
 Your public liability case then progresses to a mediation.